xinwenfu/GenCyber/Python/README.md

 ```

 ### The * operator
-The * operator produces a new tuple, list, or string that “repeats” the original content
+The * operator produces a new tuple, list, or string that repeats the original content
 ```
 >>> (1, 2, 3) * 3
 (1, 2, 3, 1, 2, 3, 1, 2, 3)